CortexIATest/CTXExcel/README.md

 If the major version is 5 or greater, move on to [PSExcel](#psexcel).

 If the major version is less than 5, perform the following steps:
-* On the Cortex server where Powershell version 5 will be installed, navigate to this [link]( https://www.microsoft.com/en-us/download/details.aspx?id=50395&tduid=(162666df8fd7d1ab0239724a9bec1eca)(266696)(1503186)(61836X1384699Xf82af593098584c381b4505006d7472d)())
+* On the Cortex server where PowerShell version 5 will be installed, navigate to this [link]( https://www.microsoft.com/en-us/download/details.aspx?id=50395&tduid=(162666df8fd7d1ab0239724a9bec1eca)(266696)(1503186)(61836X1384699Xf82af593098584c381b4505006d7472d)())
 * Click the ‘Download’ button
-* Select and download the version required for the server where Powershell is being installed
+* Select and download the version required for the server where PowerShell is being installed
 * Run the installer and follow the instructions provided [here](https://docs.microsoft.com/en-us/powershell/wmf/5.1/install-configure)

 ### PSExcel